Jreeder-stack/reeder-radio-backend/replit.md

 - Routes:
   - `/dispatcher` - New Dispatch Console (replaces legacy)
   - `/dispatcher-legacy` - Original dispatcher view
-- Known limitation: Tones play locally on dispatcher console.
-Broadcasting tones over LiveKit requires WebRTC MediaStream routing which is not yet implemented.
+- Tone transmission: Tones are broadcast over LiveKit to all field units when a tone button is pressed.
+The system automatically keys up, transmits the tone, and releases.

 ## Default Admin Credentials
 - Username: admin (or ADMIN_USERNAME env var)